joshcoody/kickingsass/README.md

 * **step-two:** jQuery removed, and System.js added.
 * **step-three:** JSPM added and configured to work with System.js.

-If you lose your place during the workshop, check out the corresponding branch to see the completed step.
+If you lose your place during the workshop, check out the corresponding branch to see the completed code.